+I searched for easy birthday cake ideas and found this.
 I used a store bought undecorated half sheet cake for the base.
 The dinosaurs on top were very easy to make.
 I used two dome cake pans and red velvet cake mix.
 When the cake was cooked the center raised up on the dome creating almost a 3D circle.
 I cut them in half and laid them flat side down on a wax paper lined plate.
 I then lightly covered them with frosting (crumb coat) and placed them in the freezer so they would be easier to decorate.

 After a several minutes I pulled one out at a time, placed it on the sheet cake and proceeded to decorate.
 I colored vanilla can frosting and spread it over the body with a knife then piped the tail, legs and neck with a disposable bag that had the end cut off.
 I used the candy dots cut in half for the spikes and the white tips of candy corns also cut in half for the toe nails.
 The heads I used were dinosaur head candles that I purchased from an online party supply store.

 This was an easy birthday cake to do and gives you lots of creative options to tweak it your own way.
 Have fun with it.